 To provide platforms for academics to gain insights and up-to-date information about the latest developments in the relevant business fields to benefit teaching.

 To provide new research outputs, business analytic tools and data for studying the areas of innovation, sustainability, entrepreneurship and the future of work and living that can be transferred as inputs and foundation in further multidisciplinary research projects;

 To investigate and understand how multinational corporations capitalize on big data in international business;

 To examine the impact of China’s outward foreign direct investment on the dynamics of international business and its theoretical and practical implications;

-To address the issues of governance in organizations under the influence of globalization; and
+To address the issues of governance in organisations under the influence of globalisation; and

-To explore how spiritual orientation, cultural values, and ethical developments affect the governance and management of organizations.
+To explore how spiritual orientation, cultural values, and ethical development affect the governance and management of organisations.